Rockies vs. Phillies Player Props Betting Odds

-Player prop bet options for Nicholas Castellanos and others are listed when the Philadelphia Phillies visit the Colorado Rockies at Coors Field on Saturday at 8:10 PM ET.
+Bookmakers have set player props for Nicholas Castellanos, Charlie Blackmon and others when the Philadelphia Phillies visit the Colorado Rockies at Coors Field on Sunday at 3:10 PM ET.

 Bet on this matchup or its props with DraftKings!